Wax Mask

-Wax Mask (M.D.C. - Maschera di cera) is a 1997 horror film.
+Wax Mask (M.D.C. - Maschera di cera) is a 1997 Gothic horror film.
 The film is set in Rome where a Wax Museum has opened up, whose main attraction is gruesome murder scenes.
 Shortly after its opening, people began to vanish as new figures appear in the museum.

 After witnessing the poor state of Lucio Fulci's health in 1994, Dario Argento decided to help Fulci by working with him to develop a new project.
 The two eventually agreed upon a remake of House of Wax.
 Pre-production lasted longer than expected as Argento had been working on his own film The Stendhal Syndrome.
 Fulci died in 1996, which led to Argento having special effects artist Sergio Stivaletti enter to direct the film.
 Stivaletti changed the film's script to focus more on special effects.

 Plot

 The film begins with the murder of a couple in Paris during the year 1900 by a masked man with a metal claw that he uses to rip out their hearts.
 The sole survivor and witness to the massacre is a young girl, Sonia, who is discovered by an inspector searching the crime scene, Lanvin.
 Twelve years later, a new wax museum opens in Rome.
 The main attractions are lifelike recreations of gruesome murder scenes designed to frighten customers.
 A young man named Luca is encouraged to spend the night in the museum over a bet but is found dead the next morning, seemingly from heart failure.

 Soon after, Sonia arrives at the museum seeking a job, as her deceased mother had taught her how to create costumes for wax figures.
 She is hired by Boris, the owner and curator of the museum, despite objections from his assistant Alex.
 When she is leaving the museum, Sonia's picture is taken by Andrea, a reporter looking into Luca's death.
 The two soon become lovers, and Sonia finds herself drawn into his investigations, especially after people start disappearing and new figures fill the museum halls.
 Inspector Lanvin, who had chosen to reconnect with Sonia while investigating some leads on her mother's death, becomes suspicious of the museum.
 He becomes particularly suspicious after witnessing the wax exhibit of the murder of Sonia's mother and her partner, as the exhibit contains a metal claw, a detail that was never revealed to the press or anyone outside of the investigation crew.
 This eventually leads to the murderer visiting Lanvin's hotel room and murdering him while wearing a mask that duplicates his face exactly.